7 DOs To Post Your Art On Facebook & Grow Your Artist FB Page

 When setting up your FB page, fill in as much information about yourself as an artist as possible.
 You can use part of your artist statement in the About section.

-Be sure to add links to your other social media channels like Instagram, Twitter, Pinterest, etc., to your own website or blog, and to any other artist platform you’re on.
+Be sure to add links to your other social media channels like Instagram, Twitter/X, Pinterest, etc., to your own website or blog, and to any other artist platform you’re on.
 Facebook allows you an unlimited number of links, so make use of it!

 Also make sure to include contact information, so people interested in your art can reach out to you easily.